I receive a lot of questions in regards to resume references and I thought a blog post might help.

 Name – Relationship – Title – Company – Phone – Email

 If I receive 6 references, I will probably only call 3 or 4, but having a choice is nice and the ability to get this done in 24 hours is really nice.
 6 references will allow me this opportunity.
 Remember, I want to get an offer out to you, and if I only have 2 references and one is on vacation or isn’t returning messages, your offer is getting held up!

-Lastly, a full-page of references which ranges from manager, to direct report, to vendor, to customer to mentee to colleagues sends all kinds of trust signals.
+Lastly, a full-page of references which ranges from the manager, to direct report, to vendors, to customers, to mentees, and to colleagues sends all kinds of trust signals.

 4. LinkedIn references and endorsements: